Overview

 Export

-The Dashboard has an Export button in the top-right that lets you download your usage data.
+The Dashboard has an Export button in the top-right that lets you download your usage data as CSV or JSON.
 Use this to back up your analytics, import into a spreadsheet, or share with your team.

 Token Usage